mivano/software-consultant-books/_books/the-five-dysfunctions-of-a-team.md

 titleShort: "The Five Dysfunctions of a Team"
 author: "Patrick Lencioni"
 imageUrl: /assets/covers/fivedysfunctionsofateam.jpg
-category:
+tags:
+  - teams
   - trust
-challenge:
+audiences:
+  - leaders
+pillars:
+  - "Empowering Operating Model"
+topics:
+  - teams
   - trust
-audiences:
- - managers
 ---

 In The Five Dysfunctions of a Team Patrick Lencioni once again offers a leadership fable that is as enthralling and instructive as his first two best-selling books, The Five Temptations of a CEO and The Four Obsessions of an Extraordinary Executive.
 This time, he turns his keen intellect and storytelling power to the fascinating, complex world of teams.